 Pension contributions are made to provide an opportunity for executives to build up an income for retirement.
 The pension contribution for executives is between 25% and 30% of the fixed base salary including bonus.

 Executives receive non-monetary benefits, such as company car, phone etc. Such other benefits are approved by the Board by delegation of powers to the Chairmanship.
 The Chairmanship informs the Board of the process and outcome.
 In addition the executives may participate in programmes that are offered to all Novo Nordisk employees, such as employee share purchase programmes.
 Expenses incurred by the executives in connection with business travelling, conferences, education, etc., are reimbursed.

 Novo Nordisk may terminate the employment by giving executives a notice of 12 months.
 Executives may terminate the employment by giving Novo Nordisk a notice of six months.
 In addition to their notice period executives are, in the event of termination, whether by Novo Nordisk or by the individual, due to a merger, acquisition or takeover of Novo Nordisk, entitled to a severance payment of 36 months' fixed base salary plus pension contribution.
 In the event of termination by Novo Nordisk for other reasons, the severance payment is three months' fixed base salary plus pension contribution per year of employment as an executive and taking into account previous employment history.
 In no event will severance payment be less than 12 months’ or more than 36 months' fixed base salary plus pension contribution.
-For employment contracts entered into after 2008, severance will be no more than 24 months’ fixed base salary plus pension contribution, which in the long term will bring Novo Nordisk into alignment with the Danish Corporate Governance Recommendations.
+For the two executives who joined Executive Management in 2013 and for all future employment contracts for executives, the severance payment was and will be no more than 24 months’ fixed base salary plus pension contribution, which will bring Novo Nordisk into alignment with the Danish Corporate Governance Recommendations in the long term.